magwenelab/WeavePop_Cneoformans/README.md

 ### Scripts to be run in this order:

 #### Module 1: Get FASTQ files of a BioProject
-1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `srafiles/${SRSID}` where `SRSID` are SRA SRS numbers
+1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `srafiles/${SRSID}` where `SRSID` are SRA (Sequence Read Archive) SRS numbers
     * Files produced:

       * `files/{project_id}_biosamples.txt` -- a tab-delimited text file listing all the samples associated with the BioProject.
-Three columns: SAM, Name, SRS  where SAM = BioSample Sample ID , Name = common name, SRS = SRA sequence read identifier
+Three columns: SAM, Name, SRS  where SAM = BioSample Sample ID , Name = common name, SRS = SRA sequence sample identifier

       * `files/{project_id}_SRStoSRR.txt` -- tab-delimited text file giving mapping between SRS (Samples) IDs and SRR (Runs) IDs.
 A given SRS can have multiple associated SRRs.